JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 It's important to make sure you understand the behavior before you start coding.
 What I think they are asking for here is a mapping stored on the blockchain (similar to a hashmap in other languages) where the _keys_ are the id of the user calling "setStoredData", and the values of the mapping are the number which the user has last set his or user value to (with 0 as the default).

-Then we also want a "getCount" function which can only be called by the contract owner, and retur
+Then we also want a "getCount" function which can only be called by the contract owner, and this function should basically return the number of keys that are in our mapping.

 <br/>